The portable writing desk: common before the mid-20th century

 The surfaces are covered in a coloured fabric, sadly now badly faded.

 At the back of the desk, (as seen by the user), are holders for pens, ink and small items of stationery.

 The photo shows the pen compartment and two other compartments for odds and ends.
-The pen compartment has a curved lower surface so that the pens can be removed and replaced more easily.
+The pen compartment has a curved lower surface so that the pens can be picked up and removed and replaced more easily.